jlesage/docker-mkvcleaver/README.md

 When using remote resizing, the application's window size won't adjust beyond the size defined by `DISPLAY_WIDTH` and `DISPLAY_HEIGHT`.
 Make sure to adjust these variable accordingly.

-### CJK Font

-To properly display of Chinese/Japanese/Korean characters, the `ENABLE_CJK_FONT` environment variable is not needed.
-Instead, the `LANG` environment variable should be set accordingly.
-See the [Environment Variables](#environment-variables) section for more details.

 ### Dark Mode